kyfreeman31vibe/vibecheck-demo/replit.md

-# VibeCheck - Music Dating App System Architecture
+# VibeCheck - Music Social Network System Architecture

 ## Overview

-VibeCheck is a full-stack music-themed dating application designed to connect users based on their musical compatibility.
-The platform allows users to discover, match, and chat with others who share similar tastes in genres, artists, and songs.
-It features a mobile-first design, real-time messaging, and integrates with external music event APIs to foster a vibrant community around shared musical interests.
-The ambition is to create a leading platform for music lovers seeking meaningful connections.
+VibeCheck is a full-stack music-based social networking platform designed to connect users through their shared love of music.
+The platform allows users to build meaningful connections—whether friendships, event buddies, or romantic relationships—based on musical compatibility.
+Users can discover others with similar tastes, share their profiles via direct handles, send connection requests, attend music events together, and engage in real-time messaging.
+It features a mobile-first design, shareable profile links, and integrates with external music event APIs to foster a vibrant community around shared musical interests.
+The ambition is to create the leading social network for music lovers of all connection types.

 ## User Preferences